-MUSE411, 421 must be taken together with MUSU474 / MUSU476.
+If a student qualifies and registers for MUSU474/MUSU476, then the student must also include MUSE411,421 in their curriculum.
 80% ensemble participation in the primary ensemble is a requirement: Students have to participate in all rehearsals and ensemble concerts in order to receive a proof of participation for MUSU474 / MUSU476.

-MUST411, 421 must be taken with MUSK411, 421.
+If a student qualifies and registers for MUSK411,421; then the student must also include MUST411,421 in their curriculum.

-HUM.16.2.6 Examination
+HUM.15.2.6 Examination